Autonomously Executed Strategy

 Leaders do not vanish; their craft shifts upstream and downstream of execution.

-- Capability gardeners – Invest in training so teams can interpret agent-generated telemetry, debug policy conflicts, and understand when to pull the plug.
+- Capability gardeners – Invest in training so that teams can interpret agent-generated telemetry, debug policy conflicts, and understand when to pull the plug.

 Safeguards for autonomous execution